chericito/mobohubb-docs/docs/SCHEDULE/schedule-shifts.md

 **Unassigned Shifts** (open shifts) allow employees to **claim** spots themselves, rather than having administrators assign them.
 Shifts can have multiple spots, so multiple employees can claim until the quota is filled.

+> **Note**: To be able to publish unassigned shifts, please make sure to have at least set up a Role.

 ## Unassigned Shift View

 <Image align="center" className="border" border={true} src="https://files.readme.io/30607d48f3d30554f1cb85e2a50d0105f8ffa1184b1a36d72162e7664c74a803-image.png" />